 This can look unpleasing to the eye or feel uncomfortable on your finger.

 Meanwhile, a wishbone ring prevents this from happening because it fits around an engagement ring perfectly.

 5. Can be worn any way up

-If you wear a wishbone ring as a wedding band, the engagement ring is usually slipped on after the wedding ring, meaning the wishbone wedding ring would be positioned first with the ‘V’ pointing toward the wrist.
+If you wear a wishbone ring as a wedding band, then according to British tradition, the engagement ring is usually slipped on after the wedding ring.
+Meaning that the wishbone wedding ring would be positioned first with the ‘V’ pointing toward the wrist.

 Wishbone rings work well as stacking rings too, so you can wear several wishbone rings together on the same finger.